graehu/NoAlloc/readme.md

 Above you can see that there's no explicit type.
 In this case the type is `.png` and the compiler would need to have an extention installed in order to compile `.png`.

+# C++ Interop

+The intention here is for .libs or .dlls to be useable from within the language.
+They could be treated as resources, with a translation layer.
+Ideally this layer would be auto generated but that may not be possible in some cases, so there should also be the option to write a "compliant wrapper" in C++ that defines functinos NoAlloc can call correctly.

 # Syntax

 I want the syntax to be `thing = constructor()` in every possible case.
 If you try to assign a new var without using a constructor it'll fail. examples: